civitaspo/digdag-operator-pg_lock/README.md

 - **namespace**: The namespace that the named lock can be unique.
 The valid values are `"global"`, `"site"`, `"project"`, `"workflow"`, `"session"`, and`"attempt"`. (string, default: `"site"`)
 - **_do**: The definition of subtasks with the named lock. (config, required)

+# Warnings

+* When you cancel the tasks inside `_do` of `pg_lock>`, you must wait for the release of the lock until the expiration.
+So, I recommend you to set the `expire_in` duration as short as possible.
+    * This problem is resolved by [treasure-data/digdag \[feature request\] `_canceled` parameter for some cleanup tasks #1226](https://github.com/treasure-data/digdag/issues/1226).
+    * You can unlock the lock forcibly by using the internal operator `pg_unlock`.
+You need to find the lock ID from the log.
+This operator is used internally, so be careful when using it as changes that are not backward compatible may be made.
+See the [PgUnlockOperator implementation](./src/main/scala/pro/civitaspo/digdag/plugin/pg_lock/unlock/PgUnlockOperator.scala).
+      ```yaml
+      +unlock-forcibly:
+        pg_unlock>: ${the lock ID}
+        force: true
+      ```

 # Development

 ## Run an Example